 The term brass stair rods is today commonly used as a generic term and typically refers to all types of stair rods or carpet rods.
 There is a wide selection and most fall into one of two categories: hollow rod options or solid core; these are then finished in a choice of ten different effects.
 The finishes include the popular polished brass, antique brass and satin brass options, plus other more contemporary options such as pewter, chrome and brushed chrome.
 We also offer a wood stair rod, trimmed in the ten different metal finishes – the Tudor.

 The Premier stair rods are manufactured traditionally with a solid core rod.
 The decorative finials (end pieces) are turned on the lathe and designed as integral to the rod.
 As such, these are a superior quality of stair rod, individually made by hand.
-There is a choice of six designs, which includes a classic acorn design, the Hanover with its unique hexagonal rod and the minimalist-looking Woburn.
-All six designs are available in a choice of ten metal finishes, including three brass: antique, polished and satin plus pewter, black, satin and polished nickel, antique bronze, chrome and brushed chrome.
+There is a choice of five designs, which includes a classic acorn design and the minimalist-looking Woburn.
+All five designs are available in a choice of ten metal finishes, including three brass: antique, polished and satin plus pewter, black, satin and polished nickel, antique bronze, chrome and brushed chrome.
 In this way, customers have the choice of matching up with other decorative metal finishes in their home, such as wall lamps and brass threshold strips.

-The Vision collection of hollow carpet rods is designed for those looking for a more modern aesthetic and are designed to be fitted to a stair carpet runner; the three designs have a geometric influence and distinctive surface detailing.
-Meanwhile, the glitzy Crystal collection provides an irresistible touch of glamour, with its crystal finials.
+The Vision collection of hollow carpet rods is designed for those looking for a more modern aesthetic and are designed to be fitted to a stair carpet runner.
+The three designs have a geometric influence and distinctive surface detailing.
+Meanwhile, the glitzy Crystal collection provides an irresistible touch of glamour with its crystal finials.

-There is no standard size of staircase or stairs.
-Most or our stair rods are therefore made-to-measure to your requirements and it is the tip-to-tip measurement, including finials, which is the length you need to order.
-Staircases vary in dimension and stair runners are made to suit, so choosing a made-to-measure design of stairrod ensures a professional installation, tailored specifically to your staircase, step by step.
+There is no standard size of staircase nor stairs.
+Therefore, most or our stair rods are made-to-measure to your requirements and it is the tip-to-tip measurement, including finials, which is the length you need to order.
+Staircases vary in dimension and stair runners are made to suit, so choosing a made-to-measure design of stairrod ensures a professional installation, tailored specifically to your staircase.

-The Tudor runner stair rods are made from wood and then trimmed either end in metal and are therefore made to measure.
-They tend to appeal to those looking for a natural, more streamlined look.
+The Tudor runner stair rods are made from wood and then trimmed either end in metal and are made to measure.
+They tend to appeal to those homeowners looking for a natural, classic decorative scheme.